scality/Zenko/docs/Installation/Installation_Guide.rst

    **Note:** To avoid unexpected behavior, only specify one of the "http" or "https" proxy options.

-3. Perform the following Helm installation from the charts directory
+3. Perform the following Helm installation from the kubernetes directory

    ::